weusdapper/Allele-Group-Data-marketplace/content/pages/terms.md

 **2.2** If Customer continues to use the Formidable Data Marketplace after the Modifications Effective Date, Customer will be deemed to be bound by the modified terms as of the Modifications Effective Date.

-**2.3** If Customer objects to the software modifications , the Customer may cease to use the Ocean Market.
+**2.3** If Customer objects to the software modifications , the Customer may cease to use the Formidable Data Market.

 **3 SECURITY – DATA PROTECTION**